gcmsrc/Intro-to-Machine-Learning-Data-Analyst-ND/README.md

 ### What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 Tuning the parameter of an algorithm is equivalent to an optimisation process.
-Algorithms have different parameters (e.g. *C* in svm and Logistic Regression, *class_weight* in most of them, etc.) whivh may have an impact on the performance of the algorithms themselves.
+Algorithms have different parameters (e.g. *C* in svm and Logistic Regression, *class_weight* in most of them, etc.) which may have an impact on the performance of the algorithms themselves.
 If you have an objective in mind for your algorithm (e.g. having an algorithm as accurate as possible), you may want to tune your algorithm's parameter so that your objective is achieved (or at least maximised).
 If you don't tune your parameter well, you might end up with an algorithm which is "making too many mistakes" or it might be not reobust enough for generalisation (i.e. it might be overfitted).
 The parameter *C* of svm and Logistic Regression is a classic example of a parameter that does have an impact on the overfitting of an algorithm.

 In my script, I tuned my parameters using the module `GridSearchCV`.
-This module tries a series of values for the given parameters of an algorithm and returns the best set of parameters' value given an optimisation objective.
-As said in the previous paragraph, I am running this optimisation process with the objective to maximise the *f1* score.
+This module tries a series of values for the given parameters of an algorithm and returns the best set of parameters' values, given an optimisation objective.
+As said in the previous paragraph, I am running this optimisation process with the objective to maximise the *f1* score (global).
 I also cross-validated the values of my parameter by setting the `cv` parameter equal to 10-fold Stratified Shuffled Split.

 ### What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?
 Validation is the process to test how good an algorithm reacts to a series of data it is not been trained on.
 In other words, if I want to test my algorithm on new values, I am using validation to check how good it performs.
 The classic mistake of doing validation in the wrong way is **overfitting**.